servicetitan/Stl.Fusion/README.md

   when you call `GetUser(id)` multiple times, its actual computation happens just once for every `id` assuming there is enough RAM to cache every result.
 - **[Reactive](https://en.wikipedia.org/wiki/Reactive_programming)**
-  part of your Fusion code reacts changes by triggering *cascading invalidations*.
+  part of your Fusion code reacts to changes by triggering *cascading invalidation*.
   Invalidation is simply a call to `GetUser(id)` performed inside a special `using (Computed.Invalidate()) { ... }` block, which:
   - Marks cached `GetUser(id)` result as *inconsistent with the ground truth*, so it will be recomputed on the next *actual* `GetUser(id)` call.
-  - Recursively invalidates every other call result that "depends" on `GetUser(id)`, so e.g. if you have `GetUserName(id) => GetUser(id).Name`, its result (for the same `id`) will be invalidated automatically once you invalidate `GetUser(id)`.
+  - *Recursively* invalidates every other call result that "depends" on `GetUser(id)`, so e.g. if you have `GetUserName(id) => GetUser(id).Name`, its result (for the same `id`) will be invalidated automatically once you invalidate `GetUser(id)`.
-  - The last part implies Fusion captures and tracks the inter-dependencies between the results of such calls.
-This happens transparently as well;
+  - The last part indicates that Fusion captures and tracks the inter-dependencies between the results of such calls, which happens transparently for you.
-    Fusion ensures this graph is always consistent.
+    Fusion ensures the dependency graph is always consistent.
 - All of this happens in **[real-time](https://en.wikipedia.org/wiki/Real-time_computing)**;
   moreover, local invalidations are synchronous, so typically they complete in microseconds.
 - **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**